Teaching Related Policies

 All regularly scheduled undergraduate, graduate and professional courses for which students receive credit or that they are required to complete, regardless of the method of delivery, must have a syllabus or equivalent documentation, defining the expectations of the instructor and the responsibilities of the student.
 It must include essential information such as: course title, number and description, name of and contact information for the instructor(s), availability times or office hours of instructor(s), course goals or objectives, requirements, and methods of evaluation, class meeting schedule, required and optional texts and other course materials, calendar of major course events and deadlines, grading policy, attendance policy, policy for missed or late work, special course policies, statement about disability services, and description of appropriate classroom behavior.

 For assistance designing a syllabus, check out the Syllabus Toolkit.
-The Equity and Inclusion Toolkit provides faculty resources for building an inclusive syllabus and adopting teaching practices that create a positive classroom climate supporting our diverse students.
+The Inclusion Teaching Toolkit provides resources to support instructors in their efforts to both incorporate diverse perspectives into the curriculum and also to create a welcoming, student-centered classroom climate.